ukrobotics/DispenseLibPython/README.md

 This library is intended to aid users and integrators to create their own software for UK Robotics' D2 dispenser.
 It is the Python counterpart of [DispenseLibDotNet](https://github.com/ukrobotics/DispenseLibDotNet).

 > [!WARNING]
-> This library is only compatible with Windows
+> This library is only compatible with Windows!

 For general user documentation for the D2, see here: [D2 quick start docs](https://ukrobotics.tech/docs/d2dispenser/quick-start/)